yosoyjay/cyclecloud-llm/README.md

-# Training LLM on Azure using CycleCloud + Slurm
+# Training LLM (or, any large scale model) on Azure using CycleCloud + Slurm

 This repo contains the essential scripts, configurations, and instructions required to train a language language model (LLM) on Azure using CycleCloud to deploy a Slurm cluster comprised of NDv4 VMs each of which are are equipped with 8 A100 (40 GB or 80 GB) GPUs, 8 HDR InfiniBand 200 Gbps network cards, 96 vCPUs, at least 900 GB of memory, and at least 6 TB of local NVMe SSD storage.
 Details of the hardware details for [NDasrA100](https://learn.microsoft.com/en-us/azure/virtual-machines/nda100-v4-series) and [NDm_A100](https://learn.microsoft.com/en-us/azure/virtual-machines/ndm-a100-v4-series) VMs are available on [Microsoft Azure Documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/).